 - To prepare the chocolate coating, melt the dark chocolate chips.
 Remove the peanut butter hearts from the freezer, and then spoon the chocolate over the tops of the hearts.
 Smooth the tops quickly, as the chocolate may start to harden as it touches the cold peanut butter cups.
 Flip the hearts over and coat the other side.
 I don't worry about coating the sides of the hearts (it can be a messy undertaking) but you can if you want to.

 - Sprinkle the hearts with coarse sea salt, if you'd like to, while the chocolate is still melted.
 Then place the pan in the freezer to set, about 10 minutes.
 Enjoy these hearts cold from the fridge or freezer.
 (We prefer the fridge for a softer experience.)
 They can be stored in an airtight container in the fridge for up to 2 weeks, or in the freezer for up to 3 months.

-If you try these Peanut Butter Hearts, please leave a comment below letting me know how you like them!
-And if you make any modifications, I’d love to hear about those, too.
-We can all benefit from your experience.
+If you try this Chocolate Peanut Butter Hearts recipe, please leave a comment and star rating below letting me know how you like it.